MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 ms.topic:
 ms.author: anvenkat

-title: Email capabilities within Dynamics 365 Intelligent order management
+title: Email capabilities in Dynamics 365 Intelligent Order Management
 ---

-# Email capabilities within Dynamics 365 Intelligent order management
+# Email capabilities in Dynamics 365 Intelligent Order Management

 This article describes the email capabilities available in Microsoft Dynamics 365 Intelligent Order Management.

-Dynamics 365 intelligent order management has released following out of the box email capabilities:
+Dynamics 365 intelligent order management supports the following out-of-the-box email capabilities:

 - Rich and enhanced email template editor.
+- Three email templates that can be called within the orchestration flow.
 - High performant and scalable email sending service.
-- Out of the box generic email domain that can be used in the "from" portion of the email address.
+- Generic email domain that can be used in the "from" segment of the email address.
-- Three out of the box email templates that can be called within the orchestration flow.

 ## Rich and enhanced email template editor

-Many of the email template editor features are shared with the Microsoft Dynamics 365 marketing application.
-As part of the email editor, a personalization editor with predefined tokens was created specifically for Intelligent Order Management use cases.
+Many of the email template editor features are shared with the Microsoft Dynamics 365 Marketing application.
+A personalization editor with predefined tokens that is part of the email editor was created specifically for Intelligent Order Management use cases.

 For more information, see [Email marketing overview](/dynamics365/marketing/prepare-marketing-emails).

+### Enable the email capability with enhanced editor feature

+To enable the email capability with enhanced editor feature, follow these steps.

+1. Sign in into the [Power Apps portals admin center](/power-apps/maker/portals/admin/admin-overview#open-power-apps-portals-admin-center) for your enviroment.
+1. Go to **Solutions \> Default Solution**.
+Ensure that **Solution preview on** is turned on.
+1. Under **Default Solution**, navigate to the **Show Email Preview** setting.
+1. Ensure that the **Default value** option set to **Yes**.
+    > [!NOTE]
+    > If you set the **Default value** option back to **No**, the platform email capabilities missing some of the key email editor enhancements will be turned on instead of the enhanced editor feature.
+Also, the orchestration flow would need to be changed to use the older templates.
+1. Go to **Setting environment value**, select **+ Add existing value**, select **Yes**, and then select **Save**.

 ## Out-of-the-box email templates